The Graduate School offers programs in education at the doctoral and master’s levels.

 Prerequisites: EDUC 790.

-EDUC 707 • Designing School-Based Instruction for Work-Based Learning 3 Credits
+EDUC 707 • Curriculum Design and Instructional Methods for Work-Based Learning 3 Credits

 EDUC 745 • Foundations of Classroom Management 3 Credits